emre-h/TOGG-Case-Study/README.md

 }
 ```

-As can be seen, it has been developed with an effort to adhere to a clean architecture as much as possible using view models and file hierarchy.
-Used Kotlin and Compose libraries to build UI.
+As can be seen, it has been developed with an effort to adhere clean architecture as much as possible using view models and file hierarchy.
+Used Kotlin and Jetpack Compose to build UI.

 Codebase:
 ```bash